mysociety/alaveteli/conductor/tracks/bot_resilience_modernization_20260709/plan.md

     - [ ] Document privacy and accessibility considerations for bot challenge telemetry
 - [ ] Task: Full Regression and Security Gate
     - [ ] Run full RSpec, nested gem specs, RuboCop, Brakeman, Bearer, bundler-audit, dependency-review, type checks, PBT, mutation targets, E2E tests, and benchmark comparison as applicable
-    - [ ] Document skipped or advisory gates with explicit reasons
+    - [ ] Document skipped or advisory gates with explicit reasons and blocking follow-up for any remaining known risk
     - [ ] Define go/no-go thresholds for enabling runtime, challenge, deployment, or infrastructure changes in production
 - [ ] Task: Final Documentation and Tech Stack Synchronization
     - [ ] Update `conductor/tech-stack.md`, `conductor/workflow.md`, and operator-facing docs for accepted tools only
     - [ ] Record deferred tools and revisit triggers in the final track notes
+    - [ ] Confirm the final track state has no accepted low-risk security or quality findings and an updated harness map
 - [ ] Task: Conductor - User Manual Verification 'Phase 7: Rollout, Monitoring, and Closeout' (Protocol in workflow.md)